12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 What family-friendly features make this walk special?

-- Two netted swimming areas – Safe, shark-netted beaches ideal for nervous swimmers and young children
+- Two netted swimming areas: Two shark‑netted baths provide safe swimming for nervous swimmers and young children.

-- Spot the planes taking off at Mascot – Aviation enthusiasts love watching planes take off and land at nearby Sydney Airport
+- Plane‑spotting near Mascot: Aviation fans will love watching planes take off and land at nearby Sydney Airport.

 A big bonus is that the path can be almost deserted on weekdays, particularly in autumn and winter.
 Check out our guide to Brighton Le Sands before you visit.